thestatsguy/thestatsguy/content/about.md

 During my NUS days was when data science took the world by storm, and so during the early part of 2010s (2011 to 2016), I spend the most of those years understanding machine learning, data science, data analytics - through my B.Sc degree as well as later, honing my skills on the job as a data science consultant.
 For a year or so, I also briefly dabbled with product management (of data analytics products).
 However, after a while, my focus shifted more to statistics (even matriculating in a M.Sc course in statistics in 2017), after realising that half the time in ML, most people don't have the fundamentals to treat data in the right manner (e.g. Kaggle).
 Throughout this time, R remained to be my language of choice for many tasks - my first contact with R was during an internship I did in 2012.

 At the same time, as a young professional, my humble net worth started to grow, with salary coming in month after month.
 I started to spend time understanding investing as a retail investor, to "make my money work for me".
-Mid 2018 was the first time I shifted from simply reading and researching, to putting money where my mind or mouth is.
+Mid 2018 was the first time I shifted from simply reading and researching, to putting money to where my mind or mouth is.
 That's when I started writing more on investing as well - and now, also coming back to think more about the use of statistics in finance.

 Looking back, I guess it turns out that these topics - R, statistics, machine learning, finance, investing, understanding paid work, employment and the corporate world, stoicism, and others, have very much defined my 20s as a young adult.
 I enjoy studying and writing about these topics, and I hope that you, the reader will enjoy reading my take on them as well.